-The gift of working of miracles is a supernatural ability given to the believers to perform signs and wonders in a way contrary to the nature.
+The gift of working miracles is a supernatural ability given to the believers to perform signs and wonders contrary to nature.
 The exercise of the gift of working of miracles brings supernatural intervention into a specific situation.

-It often takes an inspired act of faith to release the miraculous power of God.
-This gift is not for a mere showmanship, but to demonstrate God’s supreme authority and power above all forces, to combat unbelief, and to confirm divine messages and messengers (Mk.
+It often takes an inspired act of faith to release God’s miraculous power.
+This gift is not for mere showmanship but to demonstrate God’s supreme authority and power above all forces, combat unbelief, and confirm divine messages and messengers (Mk.
 2:1-12, John 2:1-11, Acts 5:12, 8:1-8).

 How can you receive the gifts of the Holy Spirit?

 All that it takes to receive the supernatural gifts of the Holy Spirit is your desire and asking in faith!